m-shahbaz-kharal/py_lie_detect/README.md

 There are two folders one for audio based (MFCC features) attempt and the other is video based (DLIB 68 point features) attempt.
 Both folders have python scripts files "custom_data_evaluator.py" and "custom_test_score.py" respectively.
 Those two scripts use the already trained classifier for video and audio features to predict label for test videos located in "test_data" folder.
 Execute these two files to generate results we got.

-# Possible problems of these attempts:
+# Possible problems in these attempts:
 1 - The data set is too much noisy.<br/>
 2 - Video based features are not normalized for face scales and face orientation in video frames.<br/>
 3 - Variable length data.<br/>